 Convert WebP to AVIF

 Convert WebP to AVIF online, free and 100% in your browser.
-No upload, no signup, no size limit — WebAssembly does the work on your device.
+No upload, no signup.
+All the work happens on your device, so files can be as large as it can handle.

 How to convert an image